Part of the Spinal Injury Team

-Raquel is a Partner and head of the Spinal Injury team at Bolt Burdon Kemp.
+Raquel is a Partner at Bolt Burdon Kemp.
 Raquel moved to Bolt Burdon Kemp in 2008 to qualify and became a Partner in 2016.
 Raquel specialises in representing clients who sustain spinal cord injuries due to substandard medical treatment or as a result of traumatic accident.

 Raquel is able to offer a unique understanding of living with a spinal cord injury having become paralysed at T6-T7 aged 11, in 1993 following an incident of medical negligence.
 Raquel draws on her legal reputation and personal experience to frequently achieve 7 figure settlements where liability and causation is often denied.